 The Celebration of Life Children's birthdays are wonderful events recognized by the school with the Montessori Celebration of Life.
 The Celebration of Life is a beautiful ceremony that celebrates the child's life.
 A candle is used to represent the sun and a globe is used to represent the Earth.
 The child carries the earth and walks around the sun once for each year of his life.
 After each trip around the sun, the children sing the Celebration of Life song.
 "The Earth takes a trip around the Sun...now the (child's name) is one (year)!"
 During the celebration we reflect on the growth and development that has occurred since birth and serves as a young child's first experience with the concept of history and time on a larger scale, giving the child a sense of the passage of time.
-Parents provide an accordion-style fold out photo book with photos in consecutive order from their birth to their present age with a few accomplishments at each age.
+Parents provide photos in consecutive order from their birth to their present age with a few accomplishments at each age.
 This presentation style gives the children a sensorial impression of the passage of time in a horizontal timeline.
 Families are welcome to attend and participate.
-Siblings may also attend.
-Your child's Celebration of Life date is already scheduled.
-Please see the front office for the date.
+Your child's Celebration of Life may be scheduled with the teacher.
 We schedule Celebrations of Life near the end of the morning program.
 After the Celebration, parents of older children are usually fine to depart while their child continues with the school day.
 However, younger children such as toddlers or very young primary age children should accompany their parents home at the conclusion of their celebration as it is confusing to the child and emotionally difficult for them to separate from their parent at that hour.
-Many families bring a hard-bound book as a gift from the birthday child to their school.
-We put a special bookplate inside the front cover with their picture and birth date.
-Many years later, when children return for a visit, they seek out their book.
-The book they share continues to honor them year after year!

 This is a beautiful celebration with the focus being completely on the accomplishments of the child.
 This celebration is not meant to replace a birthday party that you might have outside of school.

-As we celebrate many birthdays throughout the year, and many parents value our dedication to healthy diets, we do not share cakes, ice cream, goodie bags, pizza, etc. Fruit is always welcome!

-There's no ceremony within the Montessori classroom more beautiful than the Celebration of Life.
+As we celebrate many birthdays throughout the year, and many parents value our dedication to healthy diets, we do not share cakes, ice cream, goodie bags, pizza, etc. There's no ceremony within the Montessori classroom more beautiful than the Celebration of Life.
 Each one is unique in its own way.
 We look forward to seeing you in class when your child's special day arrives.